jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the earliest date (the undivided date) on which an instrument to transfer the undivided land to a trustee of the trust was registered under the relevant law referred to in the subsection, if there has been no intervening transfer to a person who is not a trustee; or
     (ii) the undivided date following the intervening transfer, if there has been an intervening transfer to a person who is not a trustee.
-Exception: disposal of land by executor, administrator, or beneficiary (5) This section does not apply to an amount that an executor or administrator described in section FC 1(1)﻿(a) (What this subpart does), or a beneficiary described in section FC 1(1)﻿(b), derives from disposing of residential land that was transferred to them on the death of a person.
+Exception: disposal of land by executor, administrator, or beneficiary (5) This section does not apply to an amount that an executor or administrator described in section FC 1(1)﻿(a) (Disposals to which this subpart applies), or a beneficiary described in section FC 1(1)﻿(b), derives from disposing of residential land that was transferred to them on the death of a person.
 Relationship with subject matter
 (6) This section applies if none of sections CB 6 to CB 12 apply.
 Some definitions